 Her publications include Theoretical Basis of Nursing (1970), Nursing Science and Art: A Prospective (1988), Nursing: Science of Unitary, Irreducible, Human Beings Update (1990), and Vision of Space-Based Nursing (1990).

 Martha Rogers was honored with numerous awards and citations for her sustained contributions to nursing and science.
 In 1996, she was posthumously inducted into the American Nurses Association’s Hall of Fame.

-Martha Rogers died on March 13, 1994 and was buried in Knoxville, Tennessee.
-She has a memorial placed in the sidewalk near her childhood home in Knoxville.
+Martha Rogers died on March 13, 1994, and was buried in Knoxville, Tennessee.
+She has a memorial placed on the sidewalk near her childhood home in Knoxville.

 Rogers’ Theory of Unitary Human Beings

 The belief of the coexistence of the human and the environment has greatly influenced the process of change toward better health.
 In short, a patient can’t be separated from his or her environment when addressing health and treatment.
 This view leads and opened Martha E. Rogers’ theory, known as the “Science of Unitary Human Beings,” which allowed nursing to be considered one of the scientific disciplines.

 Rogers’ theory defined Nursing as “an art and science that is humanistic and humanitarian.
 It is directed toward the unitary human and is concerned with the nature and direction of human development.
 The goal of nurses is to participate in the process of change.”